chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 	}
 }
 ```
-3. Now create a class for the `Success` action in `Store\FetchData\Actions\GetForecastDataSuccessAction.cs` with a single property that will contain the forecast data the effect received from the server.
+3. Now create a class for the `Success` action in `Store\FetchData\GetForecastData\GetForecastDataSuccessAction.cs` with a single property that will contain the forecast data the effect received from the server.
 ```
 using Blazor.Fluxor;
 using WeatherForecastSample.Shared;

-namespace WeatherForecastSample.Client.Store.FetchData.Actions
+namespace WeatherForecastSample.Client.Store.FetchData.GetForecastData
 {
     public class GetForecastDataSuccessAction: IAction
     {